stietotalwin/stw-sdk-php-redis-queue/README.md

 4. **Set Appropriate TTL**: Configure job TTL based on your use case
 5. **Clean Up Regularly**: Use the cleanup functionality to remove expired jobs
 6. **Use Delays Wisely**: For time-sensitive jobs, use delays instead of immediate processing
+7. **Secure Connections**: Use TLS scheme for production Redis connections
+8. **Connection Pooling**: Consider using connection pooling for high-throughput applications

 ## License